Election-Tech-Initiative/ElectionGuard-SDK-Specification/Benaloh-Specification.tex.md

 * The Fiat-Shamir heuristic allows interactive proofs to be converted into non-interactive proofs.

 ## Election Parameters
 Integer ElGamal encryption is used with a prime modulus (p) chosen such that p-1=qr where q is a moderately-sized prime that is not a divisor of r.
 Because data confidentiality should be long-lived, the ElectionGuard default will use a 4096-bit prime p and a 256-bit prime q.
-A generator (g) of the order q multiplicative subgroup of Z_p^* is also provided along with g ̅=g^(-1)  mod p.
+A generator (g) of the order q multiplicative subgroup of ${\mathbb{Z}_p^*}$ is also provided along with ${g ̅=g^(-1) \mod p}$.
 The principal reason for selecting integer ElGamal over elliptic curve ElGamal is the desire to make construction of election verifiers as simple as possible without requiring special tools or dependencies.
 Standard parameters for ElectionGuard begin with the largest 256-bit prime q=2^256-189.
 The hexadecimal representation of q is as follows.
 ```
   FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFFFF FFFFFF43